iugu/iugu-php/README.md

 ### Usando Composer

 ~~~
-$ composer require iugu/iugu-php
+$ composer require iugu/iugu
-Please provide a version constraint for the iugu/iugu-php requirement: <version>
+Please provide a version constraint for the iugu/iugu requirement: 1.0.0
 ~~~

 O autoload do composer irá cuidar do resto.